Bathroom sex: Depiction in literature and media

-Edmund White's semi-autobiographical novel The Beautiful Room Is Empty provides a positive portrayal of homosexual sex in a college bathroom.
+In literature, Edmund White's semi-autobiographical novel The Beautiful Room Is Empty provides a positive portrayal of homosexual sex in a college bathroom.

 The 1989 film Urinal analyzes and criticizes the public outing of heterosexual and homosexual men who have sex in bathrooms, by the police.
 The 1996 film Feeling Minnesota has a scene of bathroom sex involving the actors Cameron Diaz and Keanu Reeves.
 This scene is described as a "showstopper" by author Michael Ferguson.
-The Strokes' 2003 album Room on Fire features the song "Meet Me in the Bathroom".
 The 2002 film Unfaithful depicted a bathroom sex scene in the Lower Manhattan bar Cafe Noir in New York City.
 The 2001 film The Piano Teacher had a scene of bathroom sex involving Isabelle Huppert and Benoît Magimel.
 In the seventh season of Entourage, Vincent Chase, played by Adrian Grenier, and Sasha Grey end up having sex in the bathroom of a restaurant in the ninth episode.
-The Mile High Club is portrayed in multiple Hollywood films.
-The music video of George Michael's 1998 single "Outside" depicts bathroom sex among men in a satirical manner.
+The mile high club is also portrayed in multiple Hollywood films.

+In music, the music video of George Michael's 1998 single "Outside" depicts bathroom sex among men in a satirical manner.
+The Strokes' 2003 album Room on Fire features the song "Meet Me in the Bathroom".